Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

-in which each of the \(n\) generators map to linearly independent elements of \(\fro(n;\IZ)\); this then defines a group homomorphism
+in which each of the \(n\) generators maps to linearly independent elements of \(\fro(n;\IZ)\); this then defines a group homomorphism

-in which elements of the other \(\IZ^n\) simply map to zero.
-This manifestly satisfies the representation constraint.
-Thus, in $n$ dimensions the set of $R$-fluxes contains at least \(\IZ^{\binom n3}\), which corresponds to the geometric cohomology 3-classes.
-Of course, there are many possible choices of the embedding $\fro(n;\IZ)\hookrightarrow\sfGO(n,n;\IZ)$ by conjugations; these correspond to the T-duality orbit of the geometric cohomology 3-classes.
+in which elements of the other \(\IZ^n\) simply map to zero, and which clearly satisfies the representation constraint.
+Thus in $n$ dimensions, the set of $R$-fluxes contains at least \(\IZ^{\binom n3}\), which corresponds to the geometric cohomology 3-classes.
+Of course, there are many possible choices of the embedding $\fro(n;\IZ)\hookrightarrow\sfGO(n,n;\IZ)$ by conjugations; these correspond to the T-duality orbits of the geometric cohomology 3-classes.